-NOTE: Mapping SAREF classes into sub-classes of the Base Ontology is only relevant for the oneM2M System as this sub-class relationship enables a standardized instantiation of these SAREF classes as oneM2M resources.

 For the purpose of semantic discovery also sub-classing some Base Ontology classes to SAREF classes can be done.
 Thus oneM2M Devices, Functions, Services … for which instances (oneM2M resources) exist in a oneM2M Solution can be discovered as SAREF instances if these resources are annotated with their semantic description in the appropriate <semanticDescriptor> child resources and if the semantic description is made available to SAREF.

 Mutual sub-class relationships (rdfs:subClassOf) result in equivalent classes (owl:equivalentClass), i.e. any instance of one class is also an instance of the equivalent class.